Impact

 Risk and Exploitability

-Because the exploit requires the ability to inject credentials into a job, the attack vector is attacker‑authenticated with permissions to create or modify jobs that use file or zip file credentials on the built‑in node.
+Based on the description, the likely attack vector is attacker‑authenticated with permissions to create or modify jobs that use file or zip file credentials on the built‑in node.
 The absence of a sanitization check gives the attacker full write access to the node file system, leading to arbitrary code execution.
-While there is no EPSS score available and the vulnerability is not listed in the CISA KEV catalogue, the CVSS score of 7.5 indicates high severity, and the potential for remote code execution makes it a risk that should be mitigated promptly.
+The EPSS score of 2% indicates a measurable likelihood of exploitation, and the CVSS score of 7.5 indicates high severity, making it a risk that should be mitigated promptly.

 OpenCVE Enrichment